Fall from Height Claims

 To make a fall from height claim, contact our team on 0345 872 6666, or complete our online enquiry form and we will get back to you at a convenient time for you.

 Falls from height are one of the most common causes of death or serious injury in the workplace.
 Accidents of this kind usually involve falling off a platform or falling down a hole.
+These incidents can occur in various environments, ranging from construction sites to warehouses.
 For instance, you might fall from:

 • Scaffolding/gantry